divyansh1004/AR-APP/README.md

 # AR-APP
 An Augmented reality app.

-# Features
+## Things that can be done are
 - Recording Video.
 - Boxing and Kicking Animation and idle position.